Molaryy/gitland/README.md

 # gitland
-Gitcoing using the GNO technology
+Gitcoin using the GNO technology